 Change URL - CNAME - Prenly

-1. To make a CNAME record of your selected subdomain to Prenly, you need to contact your web host.
+- To make a CNAME pointing of your chosen subdomain to Prenly, you first contact your web host.

-2. You then need to tell the web host that you want to make a CNAME record from your selected subdomain to Prenly.
+- Then you tell the web host that you want to make a CNAME pointing from your chosen subdomain (e.g. epaper.example.com) to Prenly, e.g. name.prenly.com (you replace name with your subdomain)

-5. Prenly will notify you when your web app has been moved to your new URL.
+- Prenly will notify you when your web app has been moved to your new web address.

-NOTE!
-Please note that this must be a CNAME record.
-A standard REDIRECT will not work.
+Activating a CNAME pointing usually takes up to 24 hours and there are usually no costs involved.
+Please note that it must be a CNAME pointing.
+A regular REDIRECT will not work.

 Create a CNAME record yourself

-If you want to do this yourself through your web host, you usually follow these steps – but it may vary slightly depending on which web host you use.
+If you want to do this yourself through your web host, you usually follow these steps - but it may vary a bit depending on which web host you use.

 Step-by-step: Create CNAME record